00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 - The only user other than the pool owner who can perform admin tasks on a pool.
 - The only user who can transfer protocol income from pool wallet to protocol treasury.

-<span style="text-decoration:underline;">Pausers</span>: Pausers can call a pause function to pause the entire protocol.
+<span style="text-decoration:underline;">**Pausers:**</span> Pausers can call a pause function to pause the entire protocol.
 When the protocol is paused, no money moves in or out of the protocol.
 This is expected to happen in very rare cases, such as major security attacks, or serious security issues discovered.
 It is expected for the protocol to have multiple pausers, possibly including an external security monitoring firm.
 The only thing that a pauser can do is to pause the protocol, nothing else.
 After the protocol is paused, only the Protocol Owner can unpause it.

 <span style="text-decoration:underline;">Protocol Treasury**:**</span> This is technically not a user.
 It is the wallet to hold treasury for the protocol.

 #### 4.2.2 Pool-level User Roles

-<span style="text-decoration:underline;">Pool Owners</span>: Pool owners are a list of addresses that are approved by the ProtocolProtocol Owner to create and manage pools.
+<span style="text-decoration:underline;">**Pool Owners**</span>: Pool owners are a list of addresses that are approved by the ProtocolProtocol Owner to create and manage pools.
 They have the following access rights:

 - The only user who can set Evaluation Agent for the pool.
 - The only user who can set Fee Manager to be used by the pool and configure the Fee Manager.